-If you’ve scrolled through many websites, you’ve probably seen a notice or badge stating the organization is SOC 2 compliant…but what exactly does that mean and why should it matter to you, the client?
+If you’ve scrolled through many websites, you’ve probably seen a notice or badge stating the organization is SOC 2 compliant…but what exactly does that mean, and why should it matter to you, the client?
 Getting this level of compliance is no simple feat.
 Latin America and the Caribbean have been forced to accelerate their modernization over the last several years to keep up with and compete with other regions.
-This modernization has accelerated the region's technological advancements and with that comes new security threats and requirements.
-Being compliant with global standards has become an even more critical exercise for organizations across the Caribbean.
+This modernization has accelerated the region's technological advancements, and with that comes new security threats and requirements.
+Compliance with global standards has become an even more critical exercise for organizations across the Caribbean.

-For Cloud Carib, attaining the coveted SOC 2 compliance status means that we maintain a high level of information security and ensure that sensitive information is handled responsibly.
-In the region, the demand for Software as a Service offerings has increased and with it the demand for providers like Cloud Carib to be even more vigilant about how client and company data is stored, particularly for information residing in the cloud.
-Now, more than ever, regional MSPs and cloud providers must prove they have equal, or better control and oversight of the data security procedures required by the most progressive, highly secure, and regulated organizations worldwide (HIPPA, PCI-DSS, etc.).
+For Cloud Carib, attaining the coveted SOC 2 compliance status means maintaining a high level of information security and ensuring that sensitive information is handled responsibly.
+In the region, the demand for Software as a Service offerings has increased, and with it, the demand for providers like Cloud Carib to be even more vigilant about how client and company data is stored, particularly for information residing in the cloud.
+Now, more than ever, regional MSPs and cloud providers must prove they have equal or better control and oversight of the data security procedures required by the most progressive, highly secure, and regulated organizations worldwide (HIPAA, PCI-DSS, etc.).

 Let’s quickly cover what Cloud Carib's new SOC 2 compliance report is, how it's attained, and why it matters to you.